miku/workshops/README.md

 # Workshops and Talks

-Over the years I prepared various presentations and workshops, with their content scattered over gists and repositories.
+Over time I prepared various presentations and workshops, with their content scattered over gists and repositories.
 This is merely a metarepo keeping track of a few things, in rough chronological order (with [some](https://github.com/miku/mdma-slides), [things](https://github.com/miku/zeromq-slides), [left](https://github.com/miku/elasticsearch-slides),